Mapping Houston's Innovation Ecosystem at the Ion

-Houston’s startup and innovation ecosystem is as vast and dynamic as the city itself, offering a wealth of opportunities, resources, and talent.
+Houston’s startup and technology ecosystem is as vast and dynamic as the city itself, offering a wealth of opportunities, resources, and talent.
 Yet, navigating it can be challenging, especially for those unfamiliar with its many parts.

 Facilitated by Wade Pinder, the Ion’s Mentor in Residence, this session helped participants map out the journey needed to take an idea from concept to a mature company.
 Wade brings years of experience in product management, community building, and mentoring entrepreneurs to the table, offering a thoughtful and informed perspective to guide this exploration.